subirsingh/mongo/README.md

 # mongo
-spring boot application with mongo db atlas
+spring boot application with mongo db atlas with crud operation
 # MongoDB Spring Boot Application

 This is a Spring Boot application that connects to **MongoDB Atlas**, the fully managed cloud database service.
 The application demonstrates how to interact with the sample `sample_mflix` database provided by MongoDB Atlas.